Updated on 28/08/2022

 Your last chance

-You have a right to appeal SAR's decision either not to review your new application or to reject it.
-If SAR decides not to review your new application, or reviews it and rejects it, you have a right to appeal.
-You and your lawyer have 7 days to do it.
+You have a right to appeal SAR's decision not to review your new application.
+You and your lawyer have 7 days to do so.

 Upon appealing SAR’s decision, the court will also decide (ex officio) whether you have the right to remain on the territory of the country until a final decision on your asylum application is ruled.
 If the court does not do that you can request it by yourself or through your lawyer.

 This is important because you may have been issued a forced return order after your first application was rejected.
 If the court decides that you can remain in the country, then you will not face the risk of being returned before a decision is made on your new asylum application.